MovingBlocks/TempDoc/Terasology?-Why-not-just-use-Minecraft,-whats-the-beef?.md

 0. Blocks and block shapes are seperate.
 Once you define a shape, all blocks will have that variation.

-0. 65,000 IDs for biomes, A biome is defined per gride space, allowing for vertical biomes.
+0. 65,000 IDs for biomes, A biome is defined per grid space, allowing for vertical biomes.

 0. Community controlled and community ran.